Sampa-USP/pdb2lmp/README.md

 The `--axis` option can be used when the structure has some kind of axial symmetry, such as in nanotubes.

+A simple example of the usage for a box full of water molecules can be seen [here](https://github.com/Sampa-USP/useful-hacks/tree/master/TopoLiquid).

 ## Contributing

 Feel free to create issues reporting bugs and/or suggesting enhancements, I'll address them as soon as possible.
 Pull requests are also encouraged.